AllwinnerSuniv/suniv_usb_boot/README.md

    so you can come to the pc side, use `dd` command to program the flash
 ```

+## TODO list

+- [ ] add sunxi-fel binary and script for Windows platform
+- [ ] add support for MMC device

 ## Version info
 | routine | version |
 | ------- | ------- |